MarkusTeufelberger/rippled-distrotest/README.md

 Upstream: https://aur.archlinux.org/packages/rippled/

-Not 100% "upstream" (the AUR is more of a collection of build scripts and open for anyone to contribute), but at least seom build script is available and maintained.
+Not 100% "upstream" (the AUR is more of a collection of build scripts and open for anyone to contribute), but at least some build script is available and maintained.

 ## CentOS/RHEL